 2 packets (or 4 1/2 teaspoons) powdered gelatin

 Special equipment – Custard cups, coffee cups, tea cups or little bowls in which to mold the Panna Cotta

 Pour the cream and sugar into a heavy-bottomed pot or saucepan.
 While stirring occasionally, heat the mixture just until the sugar dissolves.

 Off heat, stir in the vanilla extract.

-Pour 6 tablespoons of water into a large bowl, and then sprinkle the gelatin on top.
+Pour 6 tablespoons of water into a large bowl, then sprinkle the gelatin over the surface of the water.
 Let rest for about 5 minutes.

 Meanwhile, spray your custard cups or whatever type of molds you are using, with non-stick spray.
 Then place the molds atop a baking sheet.

 Tip the still-warm cream into the bowl of gelatin, and stir with a spatula until the gelatin dissolves.
 Then ladle the cream into the molds, and let them chill in the refrigerator for 4 hours.
 (After 4 hours, you can either unmold the desserts, or cover them with plastic wrap.
 The cream will keep perfectly well in the fridge for up to two days.)